NCAR/climate-primer-water/doc/ch4_gcms.rst

 .. dropdown:: **This ability of models to reproduce the temporal evolution of the climate system has strengthened our confidence in properly contrasting the changes between different societal emission pathways**.

-    The magnitude of global surface air temperature change associated with future emissions and thus atmospheric concentrations of the main drivers (well-mixed greenhouse gasses and aerosols) is associated with the system’s sensitivity to these changes.
-Uncertainties about this central quantity still exist, but the range that is to a large part driven by aerosols and how they interact with clouds, has been further reduced in the recent years since Charney et al. (1979) by using observational constraints (Sherwood et al., 2020; Hausfather et al., 2020; Brunner et al. 2020; Gillett et al., 2021; Ribes et al., 2021).
+    The magnitude of global surface-air temperature change associated with future emissions and thus atmospheric concentrations of the main drivers (well mixed greenhouse gasses and aerosols) is associated with the system’s sensitivity to these changes.
+Uncertainties about this central quantity still exist, but the range that is to a large part driven by aerosols and how they interact with clouds, has been further reduced in the recent years since Charney et al. (1979) by using observational constraints (Sherwood et al. 2020; Hausfather et al. 2020; Brunner et al. 2020; Gillett et al. 2021; Ribes et al. 2021).
 The figure below shows the evolution of best estimates of climate sensitivity over the years.

     |image6|

     *Figure: Evolution of the equilibrium climate sensitivity of the global surface air temperature.
 First, Second, and Third Assessment Report: FAR, SAR, and TAR; Assessment Reports 4, 5, and 6: AR4, AR5, AR6.
 From Charney et al. (1979) to AR6 (Source: IPCC, 2021).*

-.. dropdown:: **The spatial skill of models in reproducing the observed patterns continues to improve, with temperature historically already well-represented, and precipitation gradually improving.**
+.. dropdown:: **The spatial skill of models in reproducing the observed patterns continues to improve, with temperature historically already well represented, and precipitation gradually improving.**

     The panels show the progression of the spatial correlation of temperature and precipitation of CMIP models against reference observations (left panel) and a global map of precipitation bias of the CMIP6 multi-model ensemble mean (right panel).
 Temperature structures have historically been very well represented (indicated by very high correlation coefficients), while precipitation patterns have improved more gradually.
 However, precipitation “skill” also suffers from the fact that there are large differences between observational datasets, and thus assessing the actual quality is more challenging.
 Still, the continuous increase in correlation against observations is obvious.
 The right panel shows the spatial structure of the biases, where the tropical regions stand out for their large biases – part of which can be related to the coarse spatial representation in climate models (i.e. coastal upwelling areas are not well resolved), but also the systematic errors due to double Intertropical Convergence Zone (ITCZ) representation and tropical convection dynamics [5]_.